mudgen/diamond/README.md

 | diamond-2      | high                     | low                    | high                | high              |
 | diamond-3      | medium                   | high                   | low                 | low               |

-I would use diamond-2 for its low gas costs to add/replace/remove functions.
 It is possible to choose one implementation and then in the future upgrade the diamond to switch to a different implementation.

 All three implementations pass the same tests.